Managing relation indexes in Data Marketplace

 • A relation path starts from the asset type you want in the search results (root asset type) and ends with the asset type or attribute type you want to filter on.

-• The relation path also takes the asset type children into account.
+• The relation path also takes the asset type children’s relations into account.

-• A relation path can contain one to four relations.
+• A relation path can contain 1 to 4 relations.

 • A relation index can contain multiple relation paths.
 However, each relation path must end with the same asset type.